-January 23, 2005- Jerry Fitzgerald English, former commissioner of the state Department of Environmental Protection and one-time member of the Port Authority of New York and New Jersey, attends her first meeting as ELEC chairwoman.
-(Revised 10/2/17).
+January 23, 2005- Jerry Fitzgerald English, former commissioner of the state Department of Environmental Protection and one-time chairwoman of the Port Authority of New York and New Jersey, attends her first meeting as ELEC chairwoman.
+She becomes ELEC's second longest serving chair behind Ralph Martin (revised 9/28/17).